ibm-cloud-docs/pattern-openshift-vpc-mz-resiliency/resiliency-design.md

 ## Backup and restore design
 {: #backup-and-restore-design}

-Backup and restore solutions for containerized applications must protect both the cluster as well as the application to enable recovery if there are failures triggered by ransomware attacks, software data corruption, accidental deletions, or any other cause.
+Backup and restore solutions for containerized applications must protect both the cluster as well as the application to enable recovery if there are failures that are triggered by ransomware attacks, software data corruption, accidental deletions, or any other cause.

-Namely, red Hat OpenShift on {{site.data.keyword.Bluemix_notm}} clusters include automatic back-up and recovery of cluster control plane components, etcd data.
+Namely, Red Hat OpenShift on {{site.data.keyword.Bluemix_notm}} clusters include automatic backup and recovery of cluster control plane components, etcd data.
 The user is responsible for backing up the application.
 Application backups must protect application data and metadata that is included in application-related cluster resources, stateful application’s data stored in persistent storage, and internal images.

-The Multi-zone Resiliency pattern for Red Hat OpenShift uses Portworx to backup the application.
+The multizone resiliency pattern for Red Hat OpenShift uses Portworx to backup the application.
 {: note}

 Portworx backup provides a Kubernetes data protection platform for the persistent data both in transit and at rest.
 It is app-aware including stateful apps and provides a simple self-service interface for backup and restore.
 It can operate at a pod, namespace, or cluster level.
-Portworx Backup (PX-Backup) is setup in Management VPC in an administration mutizone cluster.
+Portworx Backup (PX-Backup) is setup in Management VPC in an administration multizone cluster.
 The following is a Portworx backup solution at a high level:

 - Backup Source: Portworx Enterprise (PX-Store) – SDS for stateful application
-- Target: {{site.data.keyword.Bluemix_notm}} Object Storage (Cloud Object Storage)
+- Target: {{site.data.keyword.Bluemix_notm}} Object Storage
 - Portworx has Backup Automation and Scheduling
 - Storage Orchestrator Runtime for Kubernetes (STORK) provides Kubernetes consistent backup of applications that are running in a workload cluster across multi-pod in a namespace.
 STORK is an agent and should be installed on the application cluster before PX-Backup cluster installation.
 STORK bridges the gap between Portworx backup running on your management cluster, and the workload cluster that needs to be backed up.
 - Portworx Backup uses MongoDB that runs with 3 replicas for high availability as the data store and is installed as part of the Portworx Backup deployment for writing the metadata of backup object data.